teodoraalexandra/Flash-Crash-Network-Analysis/README.md

-# Master-Thesis
+# Flash-Crash-Network-Analysis

 ## Steps for running simulation

-1. Git clone the repository using `https://github.com/teodoraalexandra/Master-Thesis.git`
+1. Git clone the repository using `https://github.com/teodoraalexandra/Flash-Crash-Network-Analysis.git`
 2. Install Docker https://docs.docker.com/engine/install/.
 Make sure that Docker is up and running.
 3. Build Docker image using `docker build -t flash-crash-ntw-anls:latest .`
 4. If you have Linux, run command: `chmod +x exec.sh` for the permissions.
 For Windows, you can skip this step.